Matrix Notifications

 | thumbnail | No | Displays an image before each notification identifying the notification type.
 Default is False. |

 | mode | No | Enables webhook mode.
-Valid values are matrix or slack. |
+Valid values are matrix, slack, t2bot, and hookshot. |

 | msgtype | No | Matrix message type: text or notice.
 Default is text. |

 | version | No | Overrides the Matrix Client API version.
 Supported values are 2 and 3.
 Default is 3.
-This does not affect room ID formatting. |
+May also be supplied as ?v=. |

 Global Parameters